 A cup of hot cocoa may do more than keep you warm on a cold winter night.
-Chocolate is rich in antioxidants which help prevent cardiovascular disease and help the body fight against free radicals that can damage cells.
+Chocolate contains antioxidants which are under investigation for their ability to prevent cardiovascular disease and help the body fight against free radicals that can damage cells1.

-Cocoa is rich in flavonoids, which are compounds produced by plants that have been shown to have health benefits.
-Flavonoids reduce the risk of cardiovascular disease by decreasing blood pressure and improving blood vessels.
-Consuming foods that are high in flavonoids reduces inflammation and help prevent insulin resistance, which can decrease the risk of type 2 diabetes.
+Cocoa contains flavonoids, which are compounds produced by plants that researchers believe may have health benefits.
+There is some evidence that flavonoids reduce the risk of cardiovascular disease by decreasing blood pressure and improving blood vessels2.

 History of Hot Cocoa

 Hot chocolate is a heated beverage made from shaved chocolate, melted chocolate buds, or cocoa powder mixed with sugar and heated milk or water.

 It is believed that the first chocolate beverage was created by the Mayans about 2000 years ago, which was a mixture of cocoa seed paste, water, cornmeal, and chili peppers.
 The drink was served cold.
 The Aztec version, which became an essential part of their culture around 1400 AD, was a bitter, spicy drink that was believed to have medicinal properties, to fight fatigue, and enhance mood.